Skip to content

 • choices= - A sequence of the allowable values for the argument.
 Deserialized with declare -a choices="(${_L_opt_choices[_L_opti]})".
 Example: choices="a b c 'with space'"

-• required= - Whether or not the command-line option may be omitted (optionals only).
+• required= - Whether or not the command-line option may be omitted (options arguments only).
 Example required=1.

 • help= - Brief description of what the argument does. %(prog)s is not replaced.
 If help=SUPPRESS then the option is completely hidden from help.